 Have you ever bemoaned the fact that you weren’t the “best”?
-Have you ever felt a twinge of guilt (or even anger) for just being “average”?
-Do you believe me when I say “average is awesome”?
+Have you ever felt a twinge of guilt, anger, or jealousy for just being “average”?

 NEWS FLASH: the majority of people you know and interact with every single day are “average”… and the majority of people are pretty awesome!